sreevatsanraman/weave/README.md

 Weave
 =====
-Shouldn't running in YARN be as simple as running threads on JVM.
+Shouldn't running distributed application on YARN be as simple as running threads on JVM.